Find Tuya Data Points

 Visit Tuya IoT Platform and sign up for a new account (if you don't already have one):

-Once your account has been confirmed, use your new credentials to login to the Tuya IoT Platform.
+Use your new credentials to login to the Tuya IoT Platform.
 You will be greeted with a first time tutorial showing you around the platform.
-Once completed, you will be prompted to set up a Cloud Development Plan.
-Click on
+At the end of the tutorial select

 Cloud in the side menu,

 Development in the sub-menu and then click on

 In the newly opened dialog box, fill in the details as required, enduring that the Development Method is selected as Smart Home, and the Data Center corresponds to the region that your Tuya account is associated with.

 Once confirmed, a new dialog box will open.
 Next to

 5. Link your Tuya account with your new Tuya project

 Once confirmed, you should be taken to your new Tuya project.
 Click on,

 This should bring up a QR code.
 Go in to the Tuya app on your mobile device, click on